Sungup/sungup.github.io/_posts/2019-12-25-Delete-unwanted-time-seriese-on-Prometheus.md

 ## Delete unwanted datas

 To run the admin-api, you should call http address using `curl`.
-So, if `curl` doesn't installed in your system, you must install that.
+So, if `curl` isn't installed in your system, you must install that.

 ```shell
 # Ubuntu